shuttle-hq/shuttle/README.md

 ## Getting Started

+To run a shuttle project, you need to install protoc, check out the [protoc installation guide](https://docs.shuttle.rs/support/installing-protoc) in our docs.

 The `cargo-shuttle` CLI can be installed with a pre-built binary or from source with cargo.

 Shuttle provides pre-built binaries of the `cargo-shuttle` CLI with every release